 The Company has incurred net operating losses and negative cash flows from operations since its inception.
-During the three months ended March 31, 2019, the Company incurred a net loss of \$23.1 million and used \$22.4 million of cash in operations.
-At March 31, 2019, the Company had an accumulated deficit of \$546.1 million.
+During the six months ended June 30, 2019, the Company incurred a net loss of \$47.1 million and used \$46.6 million of cash in operations.
+At June 30, 2019, the Company had an accumulated deficit of \$70.2 million.
 CymaBay expects to incur substantial research and development expenses as it continues to study its product candidates in clinical trials.
 To date, none of the Company's product candidates have been approved for marketing and sale, and the Company has not recorded any revenue from product sales.
 As a result, management expects operating losses to continue in future years.
-The Company's ability to achieve profitability is dependent primarily on its ability to successfully develop, acquire or in-license additional product candidates, continue clinical trials for product candidates currently in clinical development, obtain regulatory approvals, and support commercialization activities for partnered product candidates.
+The Company's ability to achieve profitability is dependent primarily on its ability to successfully develop, acquire or in-license additional product candidates, continue clinical trials for product candidates currently in clinical development, obtain regulatory approvals, and support commercialization activities for its product candidates.
 Products developed by the Company will require approval of the U.S. Food and Drug Administration (FDA) or a foreign regulatory authority prior to commercial sale.
-The regulatory approvals process is expensive, time-consuming, and uncertain, and any denial or delay of approval could have a material adverse effect on the Company.
+The regulatory approval process is expensive, time-consuming, and uncertain, and any denial or delay of approval could have a material adverse effect on the Company.
 Even if approved, the Company's products may not achieve market acceptance and will face competition from both generic and branded pharmaceutical products.

-As of March 31, 2019, the Company had cash, cash equivalents and marketable securities totaling \$264.8 million which the Company believes is sufficient to fund the Company's current operating plan into 2021.
+As of June 30, 2019, the Company had cash, cash equivalents and marketable securities totaling \$\tilde{\text{\$\text{\$\text{\$Y}}}}\$41.2 million which the Company believes is sufficient to fund its current operating plan into 2021.
 The Company expects to incur substantial expenditures in the future for the development and potential commercialization of its product candidates.
-Because of this, the Company expects its future liquidity and capital resource needs will be impacted by numerous factors, including but not limited to, the ongoing Phase 2b clinical trial activities in NASH, and most significantly, the timing and conduct of additional PBC development activities, including an ongoing Phase 2 clinical trial, and other new drug application (NDA)-enabling studies.
+Because of this, the Company expects its future liquidity and capital resource needs will be impacted by numerous factors, including but not limited to, costs for the Company's Phase 2 clinical trial in PSC, the ongoing Phase 2b clinical trial activities in NASH, and most significantly, the timing and conduct of PBC development activities.
+The Company's PBC development activities include two Phase 3 clinical trials, one of which is a long-term open label study, and other new drug application (NDA)-enabling studies.
 The Company has obtained and expects to obtain additional funding to develop its products and fund future operating losses, as appropriate, through equity offerings; debt financing; one or more possible licenses, collaborations or other similar arrangements with respect to development and/or commercialization rights of its product candidates; or a combination of the above.
 It is unclear if or when any such transactions will occur, on satisfactory terms or at all.
 The Company's failure to raise capital as and when needed could have a negative impact on its financial condition and its ability to pursue its business strategies.
-If adequate funds are not available to the Company, it could have a material adverse effect on the Company's business, results of operations, and financial condition.
+If adequate funds are not available to the Company, it could have a material adverse effect on its business, results of operations, and financial condition.